 After spending sixteen years following her father on his never-ending search to get her mother back, Nix decides to take her life and the Temptation, their time-traveling ship, into her own hands.
 But when she learns that she is to lose the one she loves to the sea, she sets off on her own quest to change the past – and hopefully the future.
-She cannot bear the thought of losing Kashmir, her crewmate, her best friend, and love of her life, without first trying to save him.

 This second and final book of The Girl From Everywhere Series was everything I had hoped it would be and more.
 It held my attention even more than the first book, and kept me turning pages to see how it would all end.
 The blend of history and myth was fascinating, and the blend of adventure and romance was just right.
 This two-book series is one that I would recommend to fans of adventure, travel, and love, and I know I will come back to read it again.